 Most of the episode titles are the names of notable albums or songs.

-There was a PS2 game all sent to be released in Japan and the States... then for some reason Bandai Namco canceled the English version and it never saw the light of day in the U.S. Fans are still scratching their heads wondering what happened to prevent its release.
+There was a PS2 game all sent to be released in Japan and the States... then for some reason Namco-Bandai cancelled the English version and it never saw the light of day in the US.
+Fans are still scratching their heads wondering what happened to prevent its release.
 The game itself is the source of Cowboy Bebop at His Computer.
 There was another game for PS1 as well, which played a lot like Star Fox and was also only released in Japan.

-Too Soon: "Sympathy For The Devil", "Waltz For Venus", and "Cowboy Funk" were removed from TV showings after 9/11, and "Wild Horses" was removed after the Space Shuttle Columbia broke up in re-entry in 2003.
+Too Soon: "Sympathy For The Devil", "Waltz For Venus", and "Cowboy Funk" were removed the initial TV run due to overreaction following 9/11, and "Wild Horses" was removed after the Space Shuttle Columbia broke up in re-entry in 2003.

 Knockin' on Heaven's Door was originally conceived as elaborating on Spike's backstory as part of the Red Dragon Syndicate.
 But they determined that one of the defining characteristics of the show was the lack of exposition on backstory, in addition to all of the fan theories surrounding it, and thus they decided on an interquel.

 Word Of God: Shinichiro Watanabe himself has stated that he enjoys the English dub of the series more than the original.
 To be precise, he thinks the Japanese cast does a good job in their own right, but the English actors really add a lot of emotion and depth to the characters that just can't be matched.

 Yoko Kanno herself was much more blunt.
 An extra on one of the DVD's quoted her thus: "Our Spike, good.
 Your Spike, sexy!"